markusbaker/systemd-dstdrpz/README.md

-# Definite Daily Drop Don't Starve (_aka DDDDS_)
+# Definite Daily Drop Don't Starve (_aka DDDDST_)
-Automaically open your Don't Starve (Together) **login gifts** with this set of simple scripts.
+Automaically open your Don't Starve Together **login gifts** with this set of simple scripts.
 Uses python and pyautogui to control the mouse and keyboard.

 The first time it runs, the program launches into a config mode that collects locations on screen using your mouse pointer.
 Dialog boxes will ask you to:
 * hover the mouse to a specific place